Advances in Quantum Genetic Algorithms: Implementations

 Naturally, the best-fit individual is the one whose fitness qubit has the highest probability.
 By measuring only the fitness qubits, the population is reduced to a superposition of individuals of the same fitness.

-Unlike the general hybrid QGA, the Rylander-Soule-Foster model \cite{rylander2001quantum} explicitly exploits entanglement in order to obtain a speedup advantage.
+Unlike the HQGA, the Rylander-Soule-Foster model \cite{rylander2001quantum} explicitly exploits entanglement in order to obtain a speedup advantage.
 Although it is mentioned by renowned authors \cite{ibarrondo2023quantum, ardelean2022graph} as a contrast to hybrid models, the routine is still supervised and iterated by a classical computer, as most quantum-hybrid optimizers.